 Texas Penal Code 43.02 Prostitution– Read the full text of the Texas Penal Code that establishes laws regarding prostitution in the state.
 The statute features definitions of prostitution and penalties.
 The statute can be read on the Texas Constitution and Statutes.

 Houston Vice Department – Follow this link to learn more about the Houston department charged with suppressing prostitution in Harris County.
 The department also handles gambling, human trafficking, and nuisance abatement.

 Contact a Prostitution Defense Attorney in Houston, TX

-If you are being investigated for prostitution or solicitation, in Harris County it would be in your best interest to contact a sex crimes defense attorney from The Gonzalez Law Group, PLLC as soon as possible.
-By choosing The Gonzalez Law Group, PLLC you can rest assured that your case will be handled with trust and diligence.
+If you are being investigated for prostitution or solicitation, in Harris County it would be in your best interest to contact a sex crimes defense attorney from The Gonzalez Law Group as soon as possible.
+By choosing our firm you can rest assured that your case will be handled with trust and diligence.
 Call us today at (832) 530-4070 or submit your information in our online form for a free case evaluation.
 We assist clients in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood, and numerous others.